 For starters, VanDam always approaches a new body of water with two primary colors of Strike King crankbaits tied on — Sexy Shad and Chartreuse Sexy Shad.
 "Those are, without a doubt, the two main colors that I use the most when I'm cranking," he allows.

 When water clarity hovers around the 2-foot mark, which occurs in many lakes across the country, he says that the Sexy Shad color gives off a natural glow.
 If he is faced with 18 inches to 2 feet of visibility, Chartreuse Sexy Shad gets the nod.
+"The Chartreuse Sexy Shad has a little more flash to it," he explains.
+"With limited visibility, it's a great alternative to the original Sexy Shad."
+In stained water, VanDam chooses bold colors to give the bass a more visible target.

 "If the water is a little dirtier, that's when I like to start introducing the brighter colors like the Chartreuse Shad, or a crankbait with a lime green back, chartreuse sides and an orange belly, like a Chartreuse Crawfish.
 The brighter colors really increase the visibility of the bait," he says.
 While many weekend anglers may shy away from throwing crankbaits in stained water, VanDam points out that bass don't necessarily have to see the bait in order to strike.